sylphlab/SotiMediaOrganizer/memory-bank/major_refactoring_plan_v1.md

 - **Scalability Strategy:**
   - **Data Handling:** Avoid loading all file metadata/hashes into memory at once.
 Implement streaming or batch processing where possible.
   - **Metadata/State Storage:** Introduce SQLite to store file metadata, hashes, and potentially deduplication state via a dedicated `Metadata DB Module`.
 This allows for more complex querying and better scaling.
 LMDB might still be used for simpler caching tasks if appropriate, managed by a separate `Caching Module`.
-  - **Deduplication Algorithm:** Re-evaluate VPTree/DBSCAN for memory usage with millions of points.
-Explore alternatives or optimizations (e.g., approximate nearest neighbor algorithms, different clustering approaches, pre-filtering).
+  - **Deduplication Algorithm:** **Decision:** Replace in-memory VPTree/DBSCAN with a DB-centric approach using Locality-Sensitive Hashing (LSH) for candidate selection, leveraging SQLite indexing.
   - **Concurrency:** Refine worker usage.
 Ensure workers operate on batches of data and interact minimally with shared state/cache/DB to avoid bottlenecks.
 - **UI Strategy:**
   - **CLI:** Refine output using libraries like `chalk`, improve progress indicators (potentially per-stage), provide clearer error messages, and potentially interactive configuration prompts.